Before assuming that you aren't rich, understand what "rich" means

 Keep in mind that I’m not naturally a patient person.
 When I decide that I want something, I want it now.
 I want it yesterday.
 I don’t like waiting, so this has been especially tough for me to overcome.

-In fact, being patient was the toughest part in our drive toward financial independence and early retirement.
-I just couldn't wait to retire.
+In fact, being patient was the toughest part of growing our net worth and retiring early.
+I just couldn’t wait to retire.

 I’ve learned over the years that the accumulation of money, knowledge and experience is deep-seeded in time.
 Time allows everything that makes us great to grow and improve.
 To get better and more efficient over time.